-Welcome to the PGCE PRIMARY EDUCATION PASSPORT
+Welcome to the

+PGCE PRIMARY EDUCATION PASSPORT

 This passport serves as a guide for PGCE Primary Education mentors.

-Its main aim is to show mentors what trainees have studied during university-based sessions and to suggest "learn how to" statements for mentors and trainees to work through together.
+Its main aim is:

+• To show mentors what trainees have studied during university-based sessions and to suggest "learn how to" statements for mentors and trainees to work through together.
 This will help mentors offer precise feedback on topics in education that are being taught at the University.
-It will also scaffold an approach to mentoring that will allow trainees to rehearse and practise the skills needed to make a success of teaching in the primary classroom.
+It will also scaffold an approach to mentoring that will allow trainees to rehearse and practice the skills needed to make a success of teaching in the primary classroom.